+In PALMS-SP, nodes are functionally identical.
+They are free to exchange control information and media content data from the stream.
+Each peer maintains a certain number of connected nodes that are known as neighbors.
+Each node can potentially communicate with every other node in the network.
 Each node receives media content from a certain number of neighbor nodes and relays the content to a certain number of neighbor nodes.
-Nodes are heterogeneous: they differ in their computational, storage capabilities, and bandwidth.
-Nodes may act as super-peers or ordinary nodes.
-Each super-peer SP is associated with a capacity value $\max(SP)$ that
+Nodes are heterogenous: they differ in their computational, storage capabilities, and bandwidth.
+Nodes may act as superpeers or ordinary nodes.
+Each super-peer SP is associated with a capacity value max(SP) that represents the maximum number of ordinary nodes associated to a super-peer SP.

 The basic task of the overlay construction mechanism component for each node is to be in charge of finding appropriate super-peer and neighbors for each node through the gossip method so that the application layer network can be successfully built up.
 To join the streaming session, a new peer contacts the bootstrapping node, (streaming server in the case of PALMS-SP) to learn about super-peers and other participating peers upon arrival.
 Streaming server is selected as streaming server persists during the lifetime of streaming and its identifier/address is universally known.
 This could be regarded as the login process.
-The bootstrapping node returns a list of selected superpeers that can potentially serve as parent nodes.
+The bootstrapping node returns a list of selected super-peers that can potentially serve as parent nodes.
 The new peer contacts these potential super-peers to determine whether they are able to accommodate a new child node.
 This is by determining whether the super-peer still has enough allocation slots on the outgoing degree.
 In the case of PALMS-SP, each peer is associated to exactly one super-peer.
-The number of child nodes associated to a super-peer is predetermined.
-As shown in Figure 1, an overlay network consists of two layers, namely ordinary peers layer (lower) and super-peer (higher) layers.
+The number of child nodes associated to a super-peer is pre-determined.
+As shown in Figure 1, an overlay network consists of two layers, namely ordinary peers layer (lower) and superpeer (higher) layers.
 The ordinary peer and super-peer layers are composed of a set of ordinary peers and a set of super-peers, respectively.
-A collection of a super-peer SP and its ordinary peers $OP_1, OP_2, ...OP_n (n \ge 1)$, and it is referred to as a cluster C{SP} .
-A super-peer SP_i is connected with another super-peer SP{i} at the super-peer layer.
+A collection of a super-peer SP and its ordinary peers $OP_1, OP_2, ...
+OP_n (n \ge 1)$, and it is referred to as a cluster C{SP} .
+A super-peer SP_i is connected with another super-peer SP_i at the super-peer layer.
 The PALMS-SP topology can be summarized as the following:

-each node is either super-peer or a normal peer; each ordinary peer OP is associated to exactly one super-peer SP ;

-the number of ordinary nodes associated to a superpeer SP does not exceed $\max(SP)$.
+- each node is either super-peer or a normal peer; - each ordinary peer OP is associated to exactly one super-peer SP; - the number of ordinary nodes associated to a superpeer SP does not exceed max(SP).

 In traditional super-peer networks shown in Figure 2, ordinary peers in a cluster cannot directly communicate with each other.
-The ordinary peers have to communicate with each other through superpeer in the cluster.
-It takes at least two hops to delivery message from an ordinary peer to another ordinary peer.
+The ordinary peers have to communicate with each other through super-peer in the cluster.
+It takes at least two hops to delivery message from a ordinary peer to another ordinary peer.
 In this paper, we assume each ordinary peer can directly communicate with every neighbor peer in a cluster.
 Because of this assumption, the number of communication between a super-peer and its ordinary peers can be reduced and the super-peer has a lighter workload.